-I can happily say that I grew up with this marvellous courgette salad.
+I can happily admit and say that I grew up eating this marvellous and delicious vegan and gluten-free courgette salad.

-So, yes, this courgette (zucchini) salad was, to me, a summer holiday signature side dish, along with few other summer recipes I’ll share with you later on, so stay tuned! ;-).
+So, yes, this zucchini or courgette salad was, to me, a summer holiday signature side dish, along with a few other summer recipes.

-However you decide to cut the courgettes I leave it entirely up to you whether you chop them into chunks or slice them lenghtwise the result is exactly the same taste wise with a slight difference in aspect of the salad.
+You decide entirely how to cut the courgettes.
+I leave it entirely up to you whether you chop them into chunks or slice them lengthwise the result will be exactly the same taste-wise with a slight difference in the aspect of the actual salad.

 Please try this courgette salad!

 It’s absolutely amazing as a side dish to a beautiful BBQ or to any fried meat or fish.
 If you want to keep it vegan just enjoy it on a toasted slice of sourdough or any homemade toasted (for a nice crisp) bread.